-This guest article was written by Jason Gallup, Student Programs Director at the Office of Sustainability.
+This guest article was written by Jason Gallup, former Student Programs Director at the Office of Sustainability.

 The window for avoiding the catastrophic effects of environmental degradation is small.
 As a society, we are now well aware that without major reductions in our carbon emissions, we soon will face irreversible changes to our planet that will put tens of millions of people across the globe at risk.
 Given what we know about the urgency of the environmental issues of our day, there is a clear need for comprehensive action to improve sustainability now.
 But how do we go about implementing these changes?